MonsterGirl’s 150 Days of Classic Horror #12 Bedlam (1946) & The Body Snatcher (1945)

 Phillip-“What did you do to him?”

-Cora- “What did I do to him… that’s right put the blame on me.
-All I did was bring him into the world, nurse him, make myself a doormat for him to walk on!… Go on, go to him and tell him from me that when he leaves this house needn’t think he can come crawling back.
+Cora- “What did I do to him… that’s right, put the blame on me.
+All I did was bring him into the world, nurse him, and make myself a doormat for him to walk on!… Go on, go to him and tell him from me that when he leaves this house, needn’t think he can come crawling back.
 Deserting his own mother!… And what do you think you’re doing now?”

 Phillip- “I’m moving into John’s room.”

-They wrestle with his clean folded white shirts that he’s busying himself moving out of the bedroom.
-She tries to grab them and he finally loses his composure and yanks them away.
+They wrestle with his clean, folded white shirts, which he’s busy moving out of the bedroom.
+She tries to grab them, but he finally loses his composure and yanks them away.

 CapturFiles_8